OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 We note that parts of this example will not be how OED ultimately works.
 You will not be able to graph mass units with CO2 units so, for example, graphing Natural Gas as BTU meter(s) and Trash meter(s) as Short ton could not be done.
 The details are given in [determining conversions](#determining-conversions).

-What follows is the pseudocode for for finding compatible units for a set of meter ids:
+What follows is the pseudocode for for finding compatible units for a set of meter ids (note the code used differs a little from this but the ideas hold):

     // Takes a set of meter ids and returns the set of compatible unit ids. function Set unitsCompatibleWithMeters(Set meters) {